SimiaoZuo/SimiaoZuo.github.io/_pages/about.md

   - /about.html
 ---

-I am a third year Ph.D. student in Machine Learning at Georgia Institute of Technology.
+I am a fourth year Ph.D. student in Machine Learning at Georgia Institute of Technology.
 My advisor is [Prof. Tuo Zhao](https://www2.isye.gatech.edu/~tzhao80/).
 Before joining Georgia Tech, I received my Bachelor's degree in Computer Science and my Bachelor's degree in Mathematics from The University of Texas at Austin,